Adult Community Education projects

 Should a student want to re-enrol in a level 2 accredited training project where their previous result for the accredited unit of competency was Competency not Achieved/Fail, they can undertake a further three attempts to successfully complete the accredited unit of competency.
 Please refer to Clause 10.
 Funding for Accredited Training in the Funded Activities Agreement for further details.

-Funding criteria has moved from a fixed grant allocation to a request for funding based on the training activity to be delivered, and the costs to manage the project, including the administration and supports for participants.
+The ACE project application must reflect the cost of delivering the project in each financial year and is to be based on the training activity to be delivered, and the costs to manage the project, including the administration and supports for participants.
 Project activities (non-accredited) and training activities (accredited) will continue to be funded separately.

-The ACE project application must reflect the cost of delivering the project in each financial year.
-If you are applying for a tri-annual funding arrangement, you will be asked to update the costs and training schedule prior to commencement of the subsequent year.
+If you are applying for a triennial funding arrangement, you will be asked to update the costs and training schedule prior to commencement of each subsequent year.

-For example, if you are applying for a tri-annual ACE project where the training will be repeated in years 2 and 3, the 2022 to 2023 application is to reflect the cost of project activities and delivery of non-accredited training in 2022 to 2023.
-Prior to commencement of year 2 you will be asked to provide an updated training schedule and project costs on the budget template.
+For example, if you are applying for a triennial ACE project where the training will be repeated in years 2 and 3, the initial application is to reflect the cost of project activities and delivery of non-accredited training in the first year.
+This will become a basis for your submission of an updated budget and training schedule prior to commencing year 2 and then again prior to commencing year 3.
 This provides you with an opportunity to incorporate learnings and insights gained from each year to contribute to better outcomes for participants, whilst also acknowledging the challenges of estimating costs and training schedules in future years.

 (i) Training Funds

-For accredited training you will be required to identify each unit of competency and qualification codes in your application.
+For non-accredited training you will be required to outline the foundation skills (FSK) training package units of competency that will be used as the quality framework for your training.
+Skills SA will calculate the cost of the non-accredited training delivery based on the existing project subsidy rate for non-accredited training (up to $12 per hour per participant).For accredited training you will be required to identify each unit of competency and qualification codes in your application.
 Skills SA will calculate the cost to deliver those units using the subsidy calculator rates on our website.
 You will be required to work with your RTO to identify the units of competency to be delivered in your project prior to applying.

 (ii) Project Activity Funds